aking25/bwa_pipeline/README.md

 ## Usage

-1. Open `nextflow.config` and set the following parameters:
+1. Open `template.config` and set the following parameters:
     * `platform`: the sequencing platform (*illumina* or *ont*)
     * `out_dir`: the directory to output the files to
     * `threads`: the number of threads to use